SomonOlimzoda/DataAnalysis-Excel-/README.md

 ##

 For the **Revenue by Country** chart, sort the countries to display the one with the highest revenue showing at the top and the one with the lowest revenue at the bottom.

-1. Select the data source for the **Revenue by Country** chart.
-2. Sort the data by **Revenue** from **Largest to Smallest** ensuring you also sort the countries with the revenue.
-3. Select the **Revenue by Country** chart.
-4. Select the Y axis, the axis that shows the country name.
-5. Select **Categories in reverse order** in the **Axis options**.
 ##

 #### Question 3

-Rank the Countries from the highest to lowest revenue.
+Rank the Countries from the highest to lowest revenue(Canada, United States, Germany, Australia, United Kingdom, France)
 ##

 ### Quiz time